|

 delve into the quartz stringers and find pockets of fabulous richness when the

 pocket miner can see the formation and find the stringer on which to sink.
+A peculiar feature of the coarse gold streak in the high benches is that

 native quicksilver is found from Fox hill to Gold hill.
 Also we find along